SilverEskimo/silvereskimo.github.io/creating-an-nft-on-fireblocks.md

 ---

-## Mint your First Token
+## 5. Mint your First Token

-### Mint Script
+### 5.1.
+Mint Script

 Once our contract is out in the "wild", we can perform a mint of our token.
 To do this, we will make use of hardhat once more - since it is already configured to work with the Fireblocks plugin.
-Copy the content of the following script into a new file under `./scripts` folder in order to mint your own Space Bunny:
+Copy the content of the following script into a new file - under `ethdenver/web3-workshop/scripts` folder - called `mint.js` in order to mint your own RobotDoomsday survivor:

 ```javascript
 // We require the Hardhat Runtime Environment explicitly here.
 This is optional